 \subsection{The expected performance of the eligible-first algorithm}

 We close this section presenting the computation of the eligible-first algorithm expectation $ \Exp(\Z^{\ef}) $.
-Given that the proofs are remarkably similar to those presented in the previous section, we only present sketches of the proofs with some important highlights. \begin{definition} Let $ \upk $ and $ \ups $ be the random variables introduced in \textsc{Definition} \ref{Def Split Item, Slack and Packed Items Random Variables} \begin{enumerate}[(i)]
+Given that the proofs are remarkably similar to those presented in the previous section, we only present sketches of them with some important highlights. \begin{definition} Let $ \upk $ and $ \ups $ be the random variables introduced in \textsc{Definition} \ref{Def Split Item, Slack and Packed Items Random Variables} \begin{enumerate}[(i)]

 \item Let $ E $ be the set defined in \eqref{Eq Eligible First Set}.
-We say an item $ i \in [\mu] $ is eligible-fist \textbf{eF} if it is the least element of the set $ E $ i.e., if it is the first eligible item, once the greedy algorithm has stopped packing items.
+We say an item $ i \in [\mu] $ is eligible-first \textbf{eF} if it is the least element of the set $ E $ i.e., if it is the first eligible item, once the greedy algorithm has stopped packing items.

 \item For the eligible-first algorithm, we define its corresponding \textbf{post-greedy profit} random variable as follows

 \end{enumerate} \end{definition} \begin{lemma} With the definitions above we have